Choose a Project

 Your donation goes toward planting 25,000 trees in Bay, Calhoun, Jackson, and Liberty County, FL.
 With your help, we can reduce the impacts of future storms, reduce wildlife risks, and make this whole area healthier and more beautiful.
 Plus, you can be a part of preserving the legacy of sustainable forestry in the Florida Panhandle.

-We identify our reforestation projects through a mix of data and on-the-ground opportunities.
-First, we analyze areas for the potential benefits of reforestation based on:
+We identify our projects through a mix of data and on-the-ground opportunities.
+First, we analyze areas for the potential benefits of planting or protecting based on:

 - Current level of biodiversity